 The first step in staying on top of your game is to understand who your competitors actually are.
 Just because another business or consultant works in a similar industry doesn’t mean they are directly competing for your same target clients.
 With some strategic searching, you can discover your true competitors, and get an idea of both their strategies and level of success.

-Offering a service that is already established can be quite profitable.
+It can actually be quite profitable to offer a service that is already established.
 Success is equal parts personality, flexibility, organized financing, strategic branding and marketing, and a demand for your services.

 The best way to prevail in your industry among your competitors is to differentiate.
 That doesn’t mean you have to set yourself apart by being dramatically unique, it just means you need to provide the most value to your clients.
 Here are three ways you can offer value and remain competitive: